DanielPopchenko/storybook-app/README.md

-\*\*\* - TODO -
+_- TODO -_

 - TODO: !
 Write documentation of button properties
+- TODO: Should I have hardcoded width on a Button component ????
 - TODO: should I make an "Accordion" styled input, and how it is going to look ?
-- TODO: Strange outline on input
 - TODO: !
 Somehow check how the icons resolution behaves on IOS and Android
-- TODO: Look at how to do a pull request.
 - TODO: What is TAG in Accordion ?
-- TODO: Should I have hardcoded width on a Button component ????

--TODO: Headers, Misc ????
+- TODO: How is Header, StatusBar supposed to be implemented Headers, Misc ????

-\*\*\* --- DONE ---
+- TODO: Is StatusBar supposed to be implemented using 'expo-status-bar'

+_- DONE -_

 - !!!
 When you set fullwidth, text is not in the center !!! - DONE
 - Apply font to the code !!! - DONE -----